influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/guides/migration.md

 Please note that this migration process:

 * Deletes all data from any data nodes that are already part of the InfluxEnterprise Cluster
-* Will transfers all users from the OSS instance to the InfluxEnterprise Cluster*
+* Will transfer all users from the OSS instance to the InfluxEnterprise Cluster*
 * Will **not** transfer any users from the OSS instance to the InfluxEnterprise Web Console
 * Requires downtime for writes and reads for the OSS instance